 Each year, NAPE’s holds a Professional Development Institute (PDI) in Washington, D.C., to provide a variety of robust, research-based, effective and promising practices for every audience interested in advancing student achievement.
-Join us April 7-11, 2014, in Arlington, VA!
+Join us April 21-13, 2015, in Alexandria, VA!

 Customized Professional Development